xbeat/Machine-Learning/README.md

 Transformers have become a powerful tool in natural language processing, but their reasoning capabilities are not well understood.
 Graph algorithms offer a way to analyze and understand the reasoning patterns exhibited by transformers, providing insights into their decision-making processes.

+## Clustered Data and Linear Models in Python

+Clustered Data and Linear Models: Avoiding the Traps

+Clustered data occurs when observations are grouped into distinct categories or clusters.
+Linear models, while powerful, can lead to incorrect conclusions when applied naively to clustered data.
+This presentation explores the challenges and solutions for handling clustered data in linear modeling using Python.

 ## Introduction to Game Graphs in AI using Python

 Introduction to Game Graphs in AI